 2. You are neglecting inventory management

-While multichannel strategy helps bring a uniform experience to customer across devices, it is not really multichannel unless you take inventory management into account.
-Whenever there is a gap in communication with your suppliers or when the order requests aren’t synced with your ERP immediately, there can be delays.
+While multichannel strategy helps bring a uniform experience to customers across devices, it is not really multichannel unless you take inventory management into account.
+Whenever there is a gap in communication with your suppliers or when the order requests aren't synced with your ERP immediately, there can be delays.
 This causes a supply-chain breakdown resulting in a failure of your multichannel strategy.
 Integrating your e-commerce website, ERP and CRM and ensuring that you communicate with your suppliers instantly is crucial to making multichannel strategy work.
 Inventory management is extremely crucial to ensure that your customers get their products delivered in time.

 3. You are ignoring manual efforts